Philosophers

 Louis de Broglie

-It was de Broglie who first argued that if light, which was thought to consist of waves, is actually discrete particles (Einstein' called light quanta, later called photons), then matter, which is thought to consist of discrete particles, might also have a wave nature.
+It was de Broglie who first argued that if light, which was thought to consist of continuous waves, is actually discrete particles (which Einstein called light quanta in 1905, later called photons), then matter, which is known to consist of discrete particles, might also have a continuous wave nature.
+Einstein enthusiastically endorsed d Broglie's view.

 DeBroglie-Bohm